1Timess/RedLightGreenLight/README.md

 Silent removal of players when they cross the finish line

-Supports multiple players (tested up to ~50, adjust as needed)
+Supports multiple players (By default can handle up to ~50, adjust as needed)

 -Requirements